seykron/node-hello-world/README.md

 ## Summary

 Basic project structure for a web application.
-It includes:
+It has not scaffolding and it will never have.
+The goal is to reduce the bootstrap time, but bootstrap occurs only once.
+That said, it includes:

 * Application structure